project-everest/project-everest.github.io/index.md

-high-performance, standards-compliant, verified implementation of components in HTTPS ecosystem, including [TLS](https://tools.ietf.org/html/draft-ietf-tls-tls13-20), the main protocol at the heart of HTTPS, as well as the main cryptographic algorithms such as RSA and AES.
+high-performance, standards-compliant, verified implementation of components in HTTPS ecosystem, including [TLS](https://tools.ietf.org/html/draft-ietf-tls-tls13-20), the main protocol at the heart of HTTPS, as well as the main underlying cryptographic algorithms such as RSA and AES.

 At the TLS level, for instance, we are developing new implementations of existing and forthcoming protocol standards and formally proving,